VenturaNotes/Knowledge/- Topics/disutility.md

 ## Synthesis
 -
 ## Source [^1]
 - A loss in utility, from consumption of a 'bad'.
-For example, utility from leisure is often interchanged with disutility from labour.
+For example, utility from leisure is often interchanged with disutility from labor.
 ## References

 [^1]: [[(Home Page) A Dictionary of Economics 5th Edition by Oxford Reference]]